jim-collier/x9git/project/backlog.md

 	- Any `gh repo view` failure is taken as absence and stated as fact, with advice that derails further.
 These two skip the pre-command fetch (no origin yet), so offline is never discovered for them.
 	- gh's stderr tells a name that resolves to nothing apart from an API it couldn't reach; the second is repeated back rather than stated as absence.

-- 🔘 Code Review 20260818 item 8: `--offline` is a hidden third spelling of `--no-fetch` - and pushes still go out.
+- ✅ Code Review 20260818 item 8: `--offline` is a hidden third spelling of `--no-fetch` - and pushes still go out.
 	- Contradicts the design rule that offline is a discovered state, never a flag. `sync --offline` publishes work.
 	- Call to make: drop the alias, or make that one spelling refuse outgoing traffic too.
 Inherited from the bash build, undocumented in help.
+	- Dropped, and refused by name with a pointer to `--no-fetch`.
+A flag that also stopped the pushes would only simulate a state the fetch already discovers, and nothing outside the source ever documented the spelling.
+Reasoning in design.md.

 - ✅ Code Review 20260818 item 9: the `sshkey` config value reaches shell-executed strings unquoted.
 	- Concatenated into `GIT_SSH_COMMAND` and written into `core.sshCommand`; git hands both to a shell.
 The config is trusted input, but the file is redirectable by flag/env, and the repo-local sshCommand path already refuses quoting tricks - this path should match it.